 Jiu-Jitsu, however, is far from a purely physical activity, and it can be argued that the cognitive and problem-solving skills required are equally as important to the athlete as their physical prowess.
 Fortunately, caffeine can help with this aspect of Jiu-Jitsu also.

 Caffeine is a stimulant with diverse effects on the central nervous system, including improved attention span and concentration at lower doses.
 It has also been shown to reduce mistakes caused by drowsiness in shift workers and improve performance during sleep deprivation.
 The effects start within an hour of ingestion and last for between 5 and 8 hours.
 Drinking a cup of coffee an hour before training may help to focus your mind on the task at hand, assist in learning techniques, and even help your problem-solving skills during live rolling.

 What about dark chocolate?

 Dark chocolate has powerful antioxidant properties and also contains caffeine.
 In addition to caffeine, it also contains other stimulants such as theobromine and phenylethylamine.
-Theobromine has similar effects to caffeine but its stimulant effects are less pronounced.
+Theobromine has similar effects to caffeine, but its stimulant effects are less pronounced.
 Phenylethylamine has a similar biochemical structure to amphetamines and causes the release of dopamine and endorphins.
-A couple of squares of dark chocolate is another great way to give yourself a performance-enhancing boost whilst treating yourself to a delicious snack at the same time.
+A couple of squares of dark chocolate is another excellent way to give yourself a performance-enhancing boost whilst treating yourself to a delicious snack at the same time.